Oregon Veterans’ Benefits

 Education Benefits for Veterans in Oregon

-In addition to federal programs such as the GI Bill, there are veterans benefits programs provided by the states.
-The following are the Oregon veterans’ benefits programs for education in 2018 and 2019.
+In addition to federal programs such as the GI Bill, veterans benefits programs are provided by the state of Oregon.

 Oregon National Guard Scholarship